Plan Your Event

 Use these fun and educational web interactives with individuals or as part of an event utilizing a large screen for group participation.

 Test their knowledge!
-Every year NIDA uses the latest science to create an interactive quiz that challenges what students know and helps shatter the myths around drugs and drug abuse.
+Every year NIDA uses the latest science to create an interactive quiz that challenges what students know and helps SHATTER THE MYTHSTM,SM around drugs and drug abuse.

 PEERx “Choose Your Path” Videos